webplatform/mediawiki-conversion/README.md

 Or any set of `<page />` with `<revision />` stored in an XML file.
 See [required XML schema](#xml-schema).

-Expected outcome of this script will give you a Git repository.
+Expected outcome of this script will give you a Git repository with all your history converted into Git commits!

 ![MediaWiki history into Git repository](https://cloud.githubusercontent.com/assets/296940/8805874/a16047a4-2fa1-11e5-8ddf-22ea3d179dc9.png)